 - A PDF version of this guide should be available in your DAZ Studio "ReadMes" folder.
-Additionally, you can download this guide for offline viewing by right clicking any blank area of this page and selecting Save Page As... - The spotlight also serves as a point light when the Spread Angle is set to 360 degrees.
-The directional intensity of the light can then be adjusted using the Inner Angle - As with most lights, the illumination itself is fast to calculate but shadows can be slow.
+Additionally, you can download this guide for offline viewing by right clicking any blank area of this page and selecting Save Page As... - As with most lights, the illumination itself is fast to calculate but shadows can be slow.
 Rendering can be made faster by setting Cast Shadows to off for little seen, or out of focus, background objects.
 By default the light will respect object shadow settings and not calculate shadows for these items. - A Shadow Samples setting of 0 disables shadow calculation.
 This can be used to selectively control which surfaces receive shadows by flagging the surface then setting the light to Use Alt Samples for flagged surfaces and set the Alternate Samples to 0. - Primitive hitmode can produce substantially faster renders than Shader hitmode.
 Using this setting for draft renders or in scenes where no transparency maps are used can be a huge time saver. - Since Primitive Hitmode may produce shadows which are too dark on or around transmapped surfaces, you can flag the transmapped surfaces, and the surfaces receiving shadows from the transmapped items, then set the light so that it uses Shader Hitmode for these surfaces only. - Try a low Subsurface Samples setting since SSS will often look smooth even at far lower shadow sample rates than general diffuse surfaces.
-This can greatly improve SSS lighting precalculation times.
-Different lights can be used to illuminate different surfaces.
-Try using a light with faster settings for - transmapped surfaces.
-Holding Shift or Control (Command on a Mac) while selecting lights can allow for the settings of multiple lights to be adjusted at once. - If you want to quickly match the settings on multiple lights, you can select one light, hit CTL+C to copy the light's settings then, with the other lights selected, use CTL+V to paste the settings.
+This can greatly improve SSS lighting precalculation times. - Different lights can be used to illuminate different surfaces.
+Try using a light with faster settings for transmapped surfaces. - Holding Shift or Control (Command on a Mac) while selecting lights can allow for the settings of multiple lights to be adjusted at once. - If you want to quickly match the settings on multiple lights, you can select one light, hit CTL+C to copy the light's settings then, with the other lights selected, use CTL+V to paste the settings.